zolomart-dev/hiring-exercises/data/README.md

   * Salary (base compensation) in $US dollars with cents
   * Years experience
   * Bonus
-* Validate that you can perform the following analyses and export the results via [Jupyter notebook](https://jupyter.org/), a CSV or attach screenshots of the the output
+* Validate that you can perform the following analyses and export the results via [Jupyter notebook](https://jupyter.org/), a CSV or attach screenshots of the output
   * **Compensation by Role**
     * Find the average compensation of roles where the role is some kind of technical professional
     * Visualize the relationship between compensation and role